__________________________________________________________________

 but that part of heaven’s rule fell into disorder.
 Many angels were ensnared in

 Satan’s revolt.
-Earth has suffered horribly under the misrule of corrupt
+Earth has suffered horribly under the misrule of corrupt angels.

 God hates the distress this has caused; he has promised to remove Satan’s rule